 Is it Safe to Play at Mexican Betting Sites?

 Yes.
-As long as you stick with major names in the gambling industry, your money and personal information is safe.
+As long as you stick with major names in the online gambling industry, your money and personal information is safe at betting sites in Mexico.

 It may technically be against the law to bet online with foreign gambling sites, but the truth on the ground is there is no enforcement.